wayneIBM/vpc-on-classic/vpc-cli-reference.md

 # IBM Cloud CLI for VPC Reference
 {: #vpc-reference}

-This document provides a reference of the command line interface (CLI) commands available for the functionality of the {{site.data.keyword.cloud}} Virtual Private Cloud.
+This document provides a reference of the command line interface (CLI) commands available for the functionality of the {{site.data.keyword.cloud}} Virtual Private Cloud (Gen 1 compute).

+This VPC CLI is for use with generation 1 compute resources.
+Generation 1 resources aren't compatible with generation 2 resources.
+To view the CLI for generation 2 resources, see the [CLI for VPC for generation 2 compute](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).
+{:tip}

 The commands are organized into sections according to functionality such as network, compute, regions, VPN, load balancers, and storage.
 Similar commands to execute these functions also are available as [API commands](https://{DomainName}/apidocs/vpc-on-classic){: external}.

 ## Prerequisites: